drbawb/babou/DEVELOP.md

 In summary: `babou` is designed to fail fast and fail hard when a programmer makes an error that can only be detected at runtime.

+Rather than using reflection: `babou` codifies its dependencies using interfaces and methods.
+We find that this results in more idiomatic code; albeit it does bring with it additional verbosity.

 Scaffolding
 ===